-13.3.1 Policy: International Airport operations
+13.3.1 Policy : International Airport operations

-To ensure development takes into account the impacts of the operations of the International Airport, particularly noise effects.
+To ensure development within the rural zone surrounding the International Airport takes into account the impacts of the operations at the International

+Airport, particularly noise effects.

 Christchurch International Airport has a core area containing runways, terminal buildings and associated commercial activities and facilities.
 However, the airport also has a significant impact on a wider surrounding support area.
 These impacts relate to approach fans beyond the ends of the main runways and cross runways, which mainly affect the height of buildings and structures, but on a wider scale the major impacts relate to the noise environment around the airport.
 Matters influencing the potential noise impacts from the operation of the airport, now and in the future, include the frequency of aircraft movements and night operations, as well as aircraft mix and military use.